oxygine/oxygine-framework/doc/debug.md

 ##DebugActor
-DebugActor displays some usefull stats.
+DebugActor displays some useful stats.
 Some of them available only in Debug mode:

 - **fps** - frames per second
 - **objects** - number of created instances of Object.
 Debug only, to enable it in release define OXYGINE_DEBUG_TRACE_LEAKS